willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 ### Desktop/laptop

-A quick way to save your circuit is to click on the <i class="fa fa-link"></i> link icon.
+A quick way to save your circuit is to click on the <i class="fas fa-link"></i> link icon.
 It displays a big URL you can copy and paste wherever you want.
 Paste it into a browser to recreate the circuit.

-The <i class="fa fa-save"></i> save icon saves the circuit to the Download folder on your computer in JSON format (JavaScript Object Notation).
+The <i class="fas fa-save"></i> save icon saves the circuit to the Download folder on your computer in JSON format (JavaScript Object Notation).
 The file is named *ckt.txt*.

-The <i class="fa fa-folder-open"></i> open icon loads a circuit from your computer's file system.
+The <i class="fas fa-folder-open"></i> open icon loads a circuit from your computer's file system.

 If you want to keep your work be sure to save your circuit before leaving the web page.